The space of spaces: curvature bounds and gradient flows on the space of metric measure spaces: Geodesics in

-\begin{proof} Obviously, a mm-space $(X,\d,\m)$ is a geodesic (or length) mm-space if and only if the \emph{metric space} $(\supp(\m),\d)$ is a geodesic (or length, resp.) space in the usual sense of metric geometry, see e.g. \cite{bbi}.
-To simplify the presentation, let us assume without restriction that $\m$ has full support.
-It is well-known that $(X,\d)$ is a geodesic (or length, resp.) space if and only if for each pair $(x,y)\in X^2$ there exists a \emph{midpoint} $M(x,y)$ (or a sequence of $1/n$-midpoints $M_n(x,y)$, resp.) characterized by
+\begin{proof} It is well-known that $(X,\d)$ is a geodesic (or length, resp.) space if and only if for each pair $(x,y)\in X^2$ there exists a \emph{midpoint} $M(x,y)$ (or a sequence of $1/n$-midpoints $M_n(x,y)$, resp.) characterized by

 (or $\d(x,M_n(x,y))\le (\frac12+\frac1n)\d(x,y)$ and $\d(y,M_n(x,y))\le (\frac12+\frac1n)\d(x,y)$, resp.).